-Dr. Teresa Sparks is an obstetrician who specializes in maternal-fetal medicine, managing the health concerns of both mother and fetus through all stages of pregnancy.
+Dr. Teresa N. Sparks is an obstetrician who specializes in maternal-fetal medicine, managing the health concerns of both mother and fetus through all stages of pregnancy.
 She cares for women with high-risk pregnancies and those who are considering a high-risk pregnancy.
 She also specializes in clinical genetics, addressing genetic conditions that affect a woman or baby during pregnancy.

 Sparks' research investigates the causes of nonimmune hydrops fetalis, a complication of pregnancy that occurs when excessive fluid accumulates in the fetus.
 Her work focuses on identifying the condition's genetic causes, with the goal of developing more targeted approaches to care both before and after birth.